jimkang/random-internet-archive/README.md

 random-internet-archive
 ==================

-Gets a random Internet Archive resource, in URL form.
+Gets a random Internet Archive resource, in URL form with some metadata.

 Installation
 ------------